cjzamora/mcpro/readme.md

 To install:

-- Make sure you have `composer` installed in your machine.
-If not yet installed, follow instruction here: https://getcomposer.org/doc/00-intro.md

-- Do a `composer install` before you spin up the project.
+- Fork this project and clone into your machine.

+- Go to your project root and install `composer` if not yet installed.
+You can download the file here [composer](https://getcomposer.org/download/)

+- If you have installed it globally, do a `composer install` but if the composer file is in your root dir, do a `php composer.phar install`

 - Make the storage directory writable by `chmod -R 777 app/storage`.

 - Add a database named `mcpro`.
 You do it in phpmyadmin or in GUI.

 - Migrate and seed the files by using `php artisan migrate --seed`.

+- Run `php artisan serve` and go [localhost](http://localhost:8000)

 - Checkout the instruction on how to use the API in the homepage.